envoyproxy/envoy-perf/Readme.md

 	  --cpu             number of CPU cores. (default: 20) --ram             amount of ram in the VM in MB. (default: 76) --os_img_family
-		                the os in which you want the benchmark. (default: ubuntu-1604-lts)
+		                the OS in which you want the benchmark. (default: ubuntu-1604-lts)
 	  --os_img_project
-		                the project in which the os can be found. (default: ubuntu-os-cloud)
+		                the project in which the OS can be found. (default: ubuntu-os-cloud)
 	  --project     	the project name. (default: envoy-ci)
 	  --logfile     	the local log file for this script.
-New log will beappended to this file. (default: benchmark.log)
-	 --num_retries      the number of retries for a single command. (default:
+New log messages are appended to this file. (default: benchmark.log) --num_retries      the number of retries for a single command. (default:
                         15)
 	  --sleep_between_retry